kellynanou/serial-communication/README.md

     ```bash
      cd serial-communication/
     ./client /dev/pts/Y
-where Y is the second serial port that you can see in the 1st terminal
+where Y is the second serial port that you can see in the 1st terminal.
+And in this terminal you type the commands.